eschweitzer78/gps-design-systems-lwc/README.md

 1. Log in to your org

-1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pc9qIAC">this link</a> to install the `sfGpsDs` unlocked package in your production org (v2.8.0.4 released on 28/04/2025 -- only when using your own design system or a dependent third-party's).
+1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pc9qIAC">this link</a> to install the `sfGpsDs` unlocked package for Omnistudio Managed Package Runtime in your production org (v2.8.0.4 released on 28/04/2025 -- only when using your own design system or a dependent third-party's).

-1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pcd3IAC">this link</a> to install the `sfGpsDsAuNsw` unlocked package in your production org (v3.4.0.1 released on 08/12/2025).
+1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pcd3IAC">this link</a> to install the `sfGpsDsAuNsw` unlocked package for Omnistudio Managed Package Runtime in your production org (v3.4.0.1 released on 08/12/2025).

-1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcA0IAK">this link</a> to install the `sfGpsDsAuNswS` unlocked package in your production org (v2.8.0.4 released on 28/04/2025).
+1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcA0IAK">this link</a> to install the `sfGpsDsAuNswS` unlocked package for Omnistudio Managed Package Runtime in your production org (v2.8.0.4 released on 28/04/2025).

 1. Please [reach out](https://github.com/eschweitzer78/gps-design-systems-lwc/discussions/categories/access-to-limited-prod-releases) if you would like to install the `sfGpsDsAuQld` unlocked package in a production org.
 We would like to collect feedback and may be able to provide early adopter support.